🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Delta anchors are like a brand name, but they're essentially wing anchors, which are very similar to a plow anchor's CQR design.
 The difference is that the shank is fixed and has fewer degrees of separation from its flukes.
 This allows the plow's tip to go down more readily and set anchor quicker.

-The flukes are also made with more outward surface area, allowing for both a quicker catch and added resistance.
+The flukes also have a larger outward surface area, which allows for a quicker catch and added resistance.

 I find this to be a strong anchor.
 It's very popular with boaters for many reasons: One, it's a more affordable anchor.
 Two, it grasps mud, sand and even weeds, which a lot of anchors have trouble with.